DZakh/rescript-schema/IDEAS.md

 - Move S.inline to experimental or Codegen module
 - Remove S.toUnknown
   // TODO: Update gen.ts
-- Support serialization with untagged variants
 - Add built-in refinements and transforms to ts (try to use gentype)

 Internals

-- Support serializing for unboxed variants
 - compiled: rename i and t to v for inlined check work properly ???
 - Turn internal error into instanceof Error and get rid of `Raised` exception